Locations:

 • Balance.
 How much balance do you currently have in your life?
 Not only with your work and home life, but also with watching the news, scrolling through social media or obsessing over bad news.
 Do you have other interests besides your job and taking care of other people?
 Do you have balance between your self-care routine and constantly worrying about the state of the world?
 Give yourself permission to find a good balance.
 When things go awry, it can be helpful to return to the basics and focus on what we can control.
 These are things like eating well, making sure you exercise, focusing on quality sleep and doing something you enjoy.
 It’s also things like wearing a face mask, not going to large gatherings and washing your hands.

 • Connection.
-In a world filled with social and physical distancing, it can be tough to feel connected to others right now.
+In a world filled with perceived dangers, it can be tough to feel connected to others at times.
 But feeling connected can be so healing to those experiencing empathy fatigue, says Dr. Albers.
 We need to go out of our way to call or video chat with the people we care about.
 Talking about your feelings with a professional or trusted friend is another great place to start.

 Learn more about our editorial process.